T3Marius/CS2-SankySounds/README.md

 After your done download it, take the workshop id and search it on /steamapps/workshop/content/730. (your id should be something like this: "302931942")

-Drag&Drop the file .vpk file that pops up after you search it in Source2Viewer, take the file path and then put it in config as i show you:
+Drag&Drop the .vpk file that pops up after you search it in Source2Viewer, take the file path and then put it in config as i show you:

 {